jagerman/loki-docs/docs/ServiceNodes/SNFullGuide.md

 ```

 Before we proceed further, it is advised to close your terminal and reopen PuTTY to set up a saved session with our snode user.
 Your SSH client will have a load and save session function.
 For PuTTY we will need to type in our VPS IP address again, on the same screen type snode under “Saved Session”.
 Click on “Data” under the drop-down menu “Connection”, and type in snode (or your username defined before) into the input box “Auto-login username”.
 Go back to your session screen, where we entered the IP address, and click “Save”.
 You can load this session whenever you want to check on your Service Node.

+#### Hot Tips for using the Console

+Consoles don't work like the rest of your computer.
+Here are some basic tips for navigating your way around the command line!

+- Don't try copying something by using the usual Ctrl + C hotkey!
+If you want to copy something, do so by highlighting text and then right clicking it.
+Pasting works by right clicking a blank area in the console.

+- If you want to kill a process or stop something from running, press Ctrl + C. (This is why you shouldn't try copying something with this hotkey.)

+- You can always check the directory you are in by typing `pwd` and list its contents by typing `ls`.

+- You can always return to your home directory by typing `cd`.

+- You can move into a given directory by typing `cd <name>` or move back up one level by typing `cd ..`.

+- PuTTY allows you to easily duplicate or restart a session by right clicking the top of the window.
+Handy if you’re trying to do a few things at once.

+Once we have logged in correctly to the VPS for the first time, the VPS may be configured to prompt for a new password for the root account.
+The terminal will require you to enter the new password twice before we can start running commands.
+If you aren't prompted for a new `root` password but want to change it anyway, type `sudo passwd`.
+Choose something very secure!

 #### Server Preparation Continued